tensorlayer/TensorLayer/docs/_build/html/_sources/user/tutorial.txt

 Run the MNIST example
 =====================

-In this first part of the tutorial, we will just run the MNIST example that's included in the source distribution of TensorLayer.
+In the first part of the tutorial, we will just run the MNIST example that's included in the source distribution of TensorLayer.

 We assume that you have already run through the :ref:`installation`.
 If you